CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 # Module 3 : M365 Business Management Capabilities

- In this module you will learn to work with M365 groups, Microsoft Planner, Forms, Power BI.
+ In this module, you will learn to work with M365 groups, Microsoft Planner, Forms, Power BI.
 You will also explore through Microsoft Endpoint Manager.

 # Exercise 1: Types of Groups in M365

-1. In the Groups section of the Microsoft 365 admin center, you can create and manage diffrent types of groups:
+1. In the Groups section of the Microsoft 365 admin center, you can create and manage different types of groups:

-   - **Microsoft 365 group** :  Microsoft 365 groups are used for collaboration between users, both inside and outside your company.
+   - **Microsoft 365 group**:  Microsoft 365 groups are used for collaboration between users, both inside and outside your company.
 With each Microsoft 365 group, members get a group email and shared workspace for conversations, files, and calendar events, and a Planner.

-   - **Distribution** : Distribution groups are used for sending notifications to a group of people.
-They can receive external email if enabled by the administrator.
+   - **Distribution**: Distribution groups are used for sending notifications to a group of people.
+They can receive an external email if enabled by the administrator.
    Distribution groups are best for situations where you need to broadcast information to a set group of people.

-   - **Mail-enabled security** : These groups are used for granting access to resources such as SharePoint, and emailing notifications to those users.
+   - **Mail-enabled security**: These groups are used for granting access to resources such as SharePoint, and emailing notifications to those users.

-   - **Security groups** : They can be used for granting access to resources such as SharePoint sites.
+   - **Security groups**: They can be used for granting access to resources such as SharePoint sites.
 They can make administration easier because you need to only administer the group rather than adding users to each resource individually.

 # Exercise 2: Create M365 Groups

-  In this exercise you will learn how to create groups and add members to it from admin center.
+  In this exercise, you will learn how to create groups and add members to it from the admin center.

-### Task 1 : Create Office 365 Groups
+### Task 1: Create Office 365 Groups

-1. Open a new browser window and login to the admin center at https://admin.microsoft.com.
+1. Open a new browser window and log in to the admin center at https://admin.microsoft.com.

 1. When prompted, use the credentials provided in the **Environment Details** page to login to the admin center.

-1. From the navigation menu click on **Groups** icon and click on **Active groups**, now select **Add a group** icon.
+1. From the navigation menu click on the **Groups** icon and click on **Active groups**, now select **Add a group** icon.

    ![](Images/img53.png)